ezk06eer/kubeseek/README.md

 ### **Example Use Case**

 Imagine you’re managing a Kubernetes cluster with dozens of nodes and namespaces.
-With **KubePulse**, you can:
+With **KubeSeek**, you can:
 - Quickly identify unhealthy nodes or namespaces using the **color-coded status buttons**.
 - View detailed error messages to troubleshoot issues.
 - Refresh the dashboard with a single click to get the latest status updates.